bike-barn/hermit/README.md

 Philosophy
 ----------

 Hermit is dependent on Git for much of it's functionality.
-In theory any version control system could be used, but there has been no provision for making it easy to make such a switch.
+In fact, if you don't know how to use Git, Hermit won't be very useful for you.
+This is because Hermit as a tool fundamentally collaborates with Git.

+Hermit commands are mostly wrappers around the corresponding Git commands.
+But Hermit always adds some extra behavior on top of what Git normally does.
+As a convenience, Hermit also provides a way to run arbitrary Git commands against your dotfiles repository without `cd`ing to that directory.

 Hermit aims to be an assistant; it's not trying to run the show.
 As a consequence, Hermit will never actually commit anything to your